etc5523-2020/r-package-assessment-brenwin1/README.md

 <!-- badges: end -->

-The goal of covidseasonality is to …
+The goal of `covidseasonality` package is to improve the accessibility of the app to focus on its functionalities.

 ## Installation